Information on this topic:

 Staff is working with the Ad-hoc committee to investigate various options.
 At the request of the Committee, the lighting consultant that initially investigated the walkway lighting system returned to the four cul-de-sacs to investigate the condition of the underground electrical conduits and their suitability for re-use for an updated walkway lighting system.
 The consultant’s report states that the existing electrical conduits are PVC and are in good condition; however, the conduits are not installed at the proper depths and are therefore in violation of current code standards.
 It is the Consultant’s opinion that because the conduits are not at the proper depths they should not be re-used for any future lighting improvements.
 Staff spoke with the City to see if using the existing conduits for a new lighting system will be allowed.
 The City has told Staff that they will allow the existing conduits beneath the walkways to be reused for a new lighting system provided they are in good condition.
 All new conduits not under walkways must be installed per current code requirements.

 The ad-hoc committee requested Staff to develop recommendations for a pilot lighting program in a portion of CDS 7.
 Staff met with the ad-hoc Committee on May 13, 2013 to discuss the location of the proposed pilot program and present the recommended light fixtures.
 At the request of the ad-hoc committee Staff has researched and presented additional light fixtures and a proposed schedule for start of the pilot program.
 During the August ULWM Board meeting the Board approved moving forward with a portion of CDS 7 for the pilot program.
-Staff has prepared a SOW for design and is contacting the consultant who prepared the original CDS 7 walkway lighting plans for an estimate.
+Staff prepared a RFP and received bids for the design for the new walkway lighting system.
+The contract for the improvement plans has been awarded to the lowest bidder.

 United Dishwasher Recall: United Laguna Woods Mutual received notification from General Electric of a recall on certain models of dishwashers manufactured between March 2006 and August 2009 and that were installed as member-selected upgrades in 133 manors.
 The recall is due to an electrical failure in the dishwashers’ heating elements that can cause a fire hazard.
 The model numbers being recalled begin with the sequence: GLD4, GLD5, GLD6, PDW7, PDWF7, EDW4, GHDA4, and GHDA6.
 Model numbers can be found on a metallic plate on the left tub wall, visible when the dishwasher door is opened.